duzc-Repos/PASfinder/README.md

 * set the pathes to needed file, like bowtie index, genome annotation, genemo fasta, geome size, etc.
 * input <*.fastq or *.fastq.gz> and output path
 ### 2.1 Quick start
+An example is provided in __./example/__ for quickstart and step by step using data from 3'-seq, PAS-seq on chrX.
+Bowtie index should be build and a script __bowtie.sh__ is provided for this process in __./example/bowtie_index__.
 ```
 cd /path/to/example/bowtie_index_chrX
 bash bowtie.sh